ARUP-NGS/BMFtools/MANUAL.md

     > -s:    Flag to write reads with supplementary alignments to the temporary fastq to regenerate secondary/supplementary reads after rescue.
     > -l:    Output bam compression level.
     > -t:    Mismatch limit.
 Default: 2.
     > -h/-?: Print help menu.

+### Analysis

+####<b>stack</b>
+    Description:
+    > A maximally-permissive single nucleotide variant caller for matched sample pairs using molecular barcode metadata analogous to samtools mpileup.
+    > Reads with the same read name are merged into a single observation for each pileup, with p-values merged according to Fisher's method.
+    > Passing calls are marked BMF_PASS.
+    > Passing calls in the tumor but not the normal are marked as SOMATIC.

+    Options:
+    > -R, --refpath:               Path to fasta reference.
+REQUIRED.
+    > -b, --bed-path:              Path to bed file for anaylsis.
+REQUIRED.
+    > -p, --padding:               Number of bases around each region to pad in calling variants.

+    > -o, --outpath:               Path to output [bv]cf. Defaults to stdout.
+    > -c, --min-count:             Minimum number of passing observations to pass a variant.
+    > -s, --min-family-size:       Minimum family size required to pass an observation.
+    > -f, --min-fraction-agreed:   Minimum fraction of family members agreed on a base call.
+    > -v, --min-phred-quality:     Minimum PV tag value required.
+    > -a, --min-family-agreed:     Minimum number of reads in a family agreed on a base call.
+    > -m, --min-mapping-quality:   Minimum mapping quality required for inclusion of a read.

+    > -2, --skip-secondary:        Skip secondary alignments.
+    > -S, --skip-supplementary:    Skip supplementary alignments.
+    > -q, --skip-qc-fail:          Skip reads marked as QC fail.
+    > -r, --skip-duplicates:       Skip reads marked as duplicates.
+    > -B, --emit-bcf-format:       Emit bcf-formatted output instead of vcf.

+    TODO: Fill in details on these tags.
+    VCF Header Fields:
+    1. BMF_PASS
+    2. ADP
+    3. ADPO
+    3. ADPD
+    4. ADPR
+    5. RVF
+    6. QSS
+    7. AMBIG
+    8. SOMATIC_PV
+    9. SOMATIC_CALL
+    10. SOMATIC
+    11. FR_FAILED
+    12. FM_FAILED
+    13. FP_FAILED
+    14. AF_FAILED
+    15. MQ_FAILED
+    16. IMPROPER
+    17. OVERLAP

+####<b>vet</b>
+    Description:
+    > Curates variant calls from a bcf file and an associated, indexed bam file.

+    Options:
+    > -b, --bed-path:              Path to bed file for anaylsis.
+REQUIRED.
+    > -p, --padding:               Number of bases around each region to pad in calling variants.

+    > -o, --outpath:               Path to output [bv]cf. Defaults to stdout.
+    > -c, --min-count:             Minimum number of passing observations to pass a variant.
+    > -s, --min-family-size:       Minimum family size required to pass an observation.
+    > -f, --min-fraction-agreed:   Minimum fraction of family members agreed on a base call.
+    > -v, --min-phred-quality:     Minimum PV tag value required.
+    > -a, --min-family-agreed:     Minimum number of reads in a family agreed on a base call.
+    > -m, --min-mapping-quality:   Minimum mapping quality required for inclusion of a read.

+    > -2, --skip-secondary:        Skip secondary alignments.
+    > -S, --skip-supplementary:    Skip supplementary alignments.
+    > -q, --skip-qc-fail:          Skip reads marked as QC fail.
+    > -F, --skip-recommended:      Skip secondary, supplementary, and PCR duplicates.
+    > -B, --emit-bcf-format:       Emit bcf-formatted output instead of vcf.
+    > -w, --write-outside-bed:     Write variants outside of bed region unmodified rather than removing.

+    TODO: Fill in details on these tags.
+    VCF Header Fields:
+    1. BMF_VET
+    2. BMF_UNIOBS
+    3. BMF_DUPLEX
+    4. BMF_FAIL
+    5. DUPLEX_DEPTH
+    6. DISC_OVERLAP
+    7. OVERLAP

+### Manipulation

+####<b>cap</b>
+  Description:
+  > Caps quality scores using barcode metadata to facilitate working with barcode-agnostic tools.

+  Usage: `bmftools cap <options> input_R1.srt.bam output.bam`

+  Options:

+    > -f:    Path to temporary fastq
+    > -S:    Flag to perform rescue for single-end experiments.
+    > -u:    Flag to use unclipped start rather than position in alignment signature.
+Requires `-k ucs` in bmftools sort.
+    > -s:    Flag to write reads with supplementary alignments to the temporary fastq to regenerate secondary/supplementary reads after rescue.
+    > -l:    Output bam compression level.
+    > -t:    Mismatch limit.
+Default: 2.
+    > -h/-?: Print help menu.

+###"Undocumented" tools

+####<b>inmem</b>
+  Description:
+  > Largely an in-memory clone of bmftools dmp.
+Currently, only paired-end inline chemistry is supported.
+  > In addition, use of rescaled quality scores is not yet supported.
+  > RAM-hungry but fast.
+Useful for relatively small datasets.

+  Usage: `bmftools inmem <options> input_R1.srt.bam output.bam`

+  Options:

+    > -1:    Output read1 path.
+REQUIRED.
+    > -2:    Output read2 path.
+REQUIRED.
+    > -=:    Emit output to stdout, interleaved if paired-end, instead of writing to disk.
+    > -s:    Homing sequence.
+REQUIRED.
+    > -l:    Barcode length.
+REQUIRED.
+For variable-length barcodes, this signifies the minimum length.
+    > -v:    Maximum barcode length.
+Only needed for variable-length barcodes.
+    > -t:    Reads with a homopolymer of threshold <parameter> length or greater are marked as QC fail.
+Default: 10.
+    > -m:    Skip first <parameter> bases at the beginning of each read for use in barcode due to their high error rates.
+    > -h/-?: Print help menu.

 ### Workflow